 NetClose - Auto-Reconciliation Saved Search Setup

-Use Cases for This Feature
+Use Cases for Saved Search Auto-Reconciliation

-Non-Gl Impacting Subledger (Preferred)
+Non-GL-Impacting Subledger (Preferred)

-A non-GL impacting subledger is any set of records that tells you what your GL balance should be for a given set of accounts WITHOUT actually booking any transactions to affect the general ledger.
+A non-GL-impacting subledger is any set of records that tells you what your GL balance should be for a given set of accounts without actually booking any transactions to affect the general ledger.
+If you're using any of our primary Netgain products (NetLease, NetAsset, NetClose Amortizations), then you have access to one of these subledgers.

-If the subledger from your saved search doesn't match the GL balance in your account, you'll then know that something was booked to those accounts that isn't represented by your subledger, and you can find and adjust that transaction (see our Prepare and Review Reconciliations article), or modify your subledger accordingly.
-This type of saved search reconciliation works extremely well with ending balance reconciliations.
+If the subledger from your saved search doesn't match the GL balance in your account, then you'll know that something was booked to those accounts that isn't represented by your subledger, and you can find and adjust that transaction (see our Prepare and Review Reconciliations article), or modify your subledger accordingly.

 Transaction Based

-If you have a similar situation, you can create a saved search that looks for all bills, bill payments, and bill credits affecting a chosen set of accounts that meet a particular criteria (an approver field is populated, the record was created by an integration user from your external system, etc.).
-If this balance matches your GL balance, you can have confidence that every transaction in your GL for these accounts have undergone review, or have been subject to strong controls.
-If there is a difference (maybe someone booked a journal entry, or some other transaction that shouldn't have been booked to AP in this example), you can investigate the results of your saved search and compare that to your GL to find any differences (again, see our Prepare and Review Reconciliations article for details on how to investigate differences)
+If this balance matches your GL balance, you can have confidence that every transaction in your GL for these accounts have undergone review or have been subject to strong controls.
+If there is a difference (someone erroneously booked a transaction to the particular account), you can investigate the results of your saved search and compare that to your GL to find any differences.

 Setting Up the Saved Search